 If a meeting is canceled, the remaining schedule is not altered, to allow people to plan ahead.
 The schedule may depart from alternate-weeks around Thanksgiving and Christmas.
 Click here to jump down to the list of scheduled dates below.

-For a personal recollection of how I came to join this discussion group way back in 1980, see entry #0049 on my blog, entitled Le Cercle Français.
+For a personal recollection of how I came to join this discussion group way back in 1980, see my blog entry entitled Le Cercle Français.